CO 305 Photography Fundamentals spring '24

 Communication: Digital/Multimedia Expression (one unit)

-Throughout this course students will learn the fundamentals of visual communication in the form of digital photography.
-Students will use a scaffold approach to build visual storytelling skills using a digital toolkit that they will work with throughout the course.
+Throughout this course, students will learn the fundamentals of visual communication through digital photography.
+Students will use a scaffold approach to build visual storytelling skills using a digital toolkit they will work with throughout the course.
 They will learn to produce and manage digital assets and to shoot and edit digital photographs.
-Students will produce digital images and sequences that they will publish in an online portfolio.
+Students will produce digital images and sequences to publish in an online portfolio.

 - Learn Visual Storytelling: assignments ten and eleven.

 Intellectual Toolkit: Creativity/Innovation (one unit)

 Students will learn to step out of their comfort zone and communicate with people of different backgrounds to complete their assignments.
 They will build visual communication skills throughout the course and must use a creative approach to connect with their subjects.
 Students will also acquire creative skills as they learn to compose a photograph, understand the properties of color and light, create a visual story, and edit/produce a final creative product that will connect to their audience.

 Creativity and innovation involve risk-taking and the consideration of multiple strategies.
 By following composition, framing, and lighting rules, students’ work will begin to take professional form and improve in aesthetic value.
 While students are encouraged to view online examples and follow assignment criteria and concepts laid out during class lectures, there will still be a need for some trial and error when shooting photo assignment work.
 Students should allow time to shoot multiple situations of each assignment to improve outcomes and to make the editing process more valuable.